The Power Of 18

 Worm Castings help prevent extreme pH levels.

 This is then mixed into our process which balances our final “Liqui-Dirt” mixture.
-We use 4 sources for our worm casings thus stabilizing the nutritional elements and the NPK for our fermentation process.
+We use 4 sources for our worm casings thus stabilizing the nutritional elements for our fermentation process.

 Humic acids (shale) are comprised of a mixture of weak aliphatic (carbon chains), aromatic (carbon rings), sugar, amino acid, phenol groups, carboxyl groups, ester, amine, and trace minerals.